Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Introduction and Results

 \bs

 {\bf Acknowledgements.} Thanks are due to Boris Hasselblatt, Dima Dolgopyat, Sebastian Gou\"ezel, Carlangelo Liverani, Yakov Pesin, Vesselin Petkov, Mark Pollicott and Amie Wilkinson who provided me with various useful information and/or made valuable comments on this paper at various stages during the work on it.
-Special thanks are due to Sebastian Gou\"ezel who pointed out to some errors in the initial version of the paper.
+Special thanks are due to Sebastian Gou\"ezel who pointed out some errors in the initial version of the paper.
+Finally, thanks are due to the referee for his/her careful and thorough reading of the initial manuscript and numerous remarks and suggestions that helped to improve the paper significantly.